 Floors comprise 18mm thick structural timber floor decking, designed in accordance with I.S.
-EN 1995-1-1: 2004 & A2: 2014, Eurocode 5: Design of timber structures.
+EN 1995-1-1:2005+NA:2010+A1:2013 Eurocode 5: Design of timber structures.
 Part 1-1: General.
-Common rules and rules for buildings and
+Common rules and rules for buildings including

-National Annex 2013 plus Amendment NA+A1, on vapour check layer and fixed to galvanised folded steel structural floor joists.
+National Annex 2013 plus Amendment NA+A1[36], on vapour check layer and fixed to galvanised folded steel structural floor joists.

 The joists, typically 180mm deep LGS sections, span the width of a module between the main 305mm deep (LGS) module perimeter 'C' beams.
-Thermal insulation at ground floor level is provided by a combination of Earthwool insulation between joists and a continuous (unbridged) layer of polyisocyanurate (PIR) insulation to the top of the 180mm deep LGS floor joists.
+Thermal insulation at ground floor level is provided by a combination of Earthwool insulation between joists and a continuous (un-bridged) layer of polyisocyanurate (PIR) insulation to the top of the 180mm deep LGS floor joists.
 The underside of the module is then clad with a steel mesh under-drawing with 60-70% open area.

 Under all ground floors, an NSAI or equally approved radon resistant membrane/DPM is installed in accordance with Clause 8 of I.S.
-EN 1996-1-1:2005 Eurocode 6 and BS 8102:2009 Code of practice for protection of below ground structures against water from the ground, to protect the channels of the steel studs from rising damp.
+EN 1996-1-1:2005[37] Eurocode 6 and BS 8102:2022[12] Code of practice for protection of below ground structures against water from the ground, to protect the channels of the steel studs from rising damp.